corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 }
 ```

-On the Corda Enterprise Node side it is necessary to grant permissions for a particular user to make such calls.
+On the Corda Enterprise Node side it is necessary to grant permissions for a particular user to invoke remote methods.
-This requires adding the following to the `node.conf` file:
+Example below shows what might be added to the `node.conf` file:

 ```groovy
 rpcUsers=[